rsescosio/covid19-pt-schools/README.md

 > Viana J, van Dorp CH, Nunes A, Gomes MC, van Boven M, Kretzschmar ME, Veldhoen M, Rozhnova G. Controlling the pandemic during the SARS-CoV-2 vaccination rollout.
 Nature communications.
 2021 Jun 16;12(1):3674. doi: https://doi.org/10.1038/s41467-021-23938-8.

+### Model solutions and analysis
+The model solutions and analysis were done with Wolfram Mathematica 14.2.0.0 on Mac OS Sequioa 15.3.2.
+The [main notebook]("notebooks/main.nb") contains all the codes besides preliminary and plotting functions in the [packages]("packages") directory.
+It also contains the generated figures in the [figures]("figures") directory.
+For the local dependencies, the [preliminaries]("packages/preliminaries.m") file contain functions on file import and export, and statistical measures.
+The [plotting]("packages/plotting.m") file contain variables on colors and strings used for labeling and functions on plotting.

+## Using the notebook
+You should proceed as follows: 1) use the *R* and its packages to fit the model to the data; 2) export the parameter estimates to the [data]("data") directory and use the [main notebook]("notebooks/main.nb") to perform the analyses, run scenarios, and create the figures.

+The necessary files in [data]("data") directory are:
+- Age stratified demography
+- Baseline (pre-pandemic) contact matrix
+- Contact matrix after the first lockdown
+- Age stratified hospitalization data
+- Age stratified seroprevalence

+Run the [main notebook]("notebooks/main.nb") to solve the model for the baseline case, and generate the two scenarios.
+To speed up the process, the solution and analysis files are already in the [results]("results") directory but the code should run without them.
+However, the codes to generate the results of sensitivity analyses from scratch are not included but follow the same format as that of the three main scenarios.
+Their results and figures, alongside all the main text and supplementary plots, are also run in the main notebook.

 ## Dependencies and hardware requirements
 This code was developed on a MacBook Pro (13-inch, 2020), macOS: Sequoia 15.3.1, chip: Apple M1 Pro, memory: 8GB.